dotkom/monoweb/docs/attendance-spesification.md

 ### Rules for forming the waiting list for the merge pool

-The following are the rules for how the order of the waiting list for the consolidated pool is determined.
+The following are the rules for how the order of the waiting list for the merge pool is determined.
 Users within each gruop are ordered by the time they registered on the waiting list.

-1. Wanted users on the waiting list
+1. Target users on the waiting list

-2. Marked wanted users
+2. Marked target users

-3. Semi-wanted users
+3. reserve users

-4. Semi-wanted marked users
+4. reserve marked users

 ## Bumping